Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Closest on-ramps are in Kuala Lumpur; private connectivity options are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest major cloud hubs are in Kuala Lumpur and Singapore; private connectivity is available.

-Tax IncentivesNoNo specific tax incentives for data center development have been identified.
+Tax IncentivesNoMalaysia does not offer specific tax incentives for data center operations at this time.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited within Kuching itself.
-Most network peering occurs privately between carriers or is routed through the Malaysia Internet Exchange (MyIX) nodes in Kuala Lumpur.
+Internet Exchange Points (IXPs) Public peering is not a major feature of this market.
+Most traffic exchange occurs privately between carriers or is routed through the national internet exchange, MyIX, located in Kuala Lumpur.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in Kuching are estimated between MYR 0.40–0.48/kWh as of September 2025.
-These competitive power costs help manage the total cost of ownership for significant IT footprints.
+Average Cost Of Power Industrial electricity rates in Kuching are estimated between MYR 0.40 – 0.55/kWh, as of September 2025.
 The national energy mix is approximately 81% fossil fuels and 19% renewables.
+This cost structure makes it an economical choice for compute-heavy operations compared to more expensive global markets.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Kuching are strategically located to serve the city's commercial center and the Sama Jaya Free Industrial Zone, which hosts technology and manufacturing firms.
-This proximity reduces latency for local enterprise operations.
+Proximity To Key Business Districts Data centers in Kuching provide low-latency connectivity to the city's central business district, government offices, and the Sama Jaya Free Industrial Zone.
+This proximity is critical for local enterprises, financial services, and public sector operations.

-Regional Market Reach: Kuching provides a crucial point of presence for serving the entire island of Borneo, including the Malaysian states of Sarawak and Sabah, Brunei, and Indonesia's Kalimantan provinces.
+Regional Market Reach Kuching is uniquely positioned to serve the entire island of Borneo, including the Malaysian states of Sarawak and Sabah, the nation of Brunei, and Indonesia's Kalimantan provinces.
+For applications sensitive to latency, it is the only viable hub in the region.

-Tax Advantage For Data Centers: Malaysia does not currently offer specific national tax incentives for data center construction or operation.
-The primary financial advantage comes from competitive operating costs, including power and labor, rather than direct tax relief.
+Tax Advantage For Data Centers Malaysia does not currently offer specific tax incentives for data centers.
+The primary financial advantage comes from the market's competitive operational costs for power and labor, not from government tax relief programs.

 Natural Disaster Risk

-Kuching has a low overall disaster risk profile, with an INFORM Risk score of 3.3 out of 10 as of September 2025.
-While the general threat level is low, organizations should plan for specific, localized environmental risks.
+Kuching has a moderate natural disaster risk profile, with an INFORM Risk score of 3.3 out of 10, as of September 2025.
+The risk assessment highlights that while the overall hazard level is manageable, coping capacity and infrastructure require attention.

-• River Flood: The most significant risk, due to the city's location on the Sarawak River.
+• River Flood: The highest individual risk factor (6.8/10), given the city's location on the Sarawak River.

-• Coastal Flood: A notable concern given the city's proximity to the coast.
+• Coastal Flood: A significant consideration (6.4/10) due to proximity to the South China Sea.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business